Budget Friendly Eats

 Tempura Abe Honten

 My take: Take the elevator down to the basement, find a counter seat, and watch Chef Abe work.
 He trained at Nadaman for 30 years and the lunch tendon here starts at around 1000 yen, which is almost impossible for Ginza.
-The prawns are kept live on the premises and the batter is light enough that you can actually taste what is underneath it.
+The prawns are kept live on the premises and the batter is light enough that you can actually taste what's underneath it.
 One of the best value lunches I had in Tokyo.
+Ginza Six is right there, take the elevator up to the rooftop garden.

 Casual Dinner